-Unless it is a small or limited job fair, you will want to plan to spend the entire day there.
+Unless it is a small or limited job fair, you will want to plan to spend most of your day there.
 You should always spend time in advance researching the employers that will be attending, not only to decide which you have an interest in, but also so that you are fully prepared for those with which you meet.
-The very best time to attend is early in the morning and then again late in the day.
+The very best time to attend is early in the morning and then again later in the day.
+Try to avoid the midday crush.
 Even at some of the commercial job fairs (which are notorious for long, long lines), by arriving early you can usually beat the lines and meet with the most popular employers first.
-During the "prime time mid-day crunch," you can usually expect long lines and lack of quality time with the recruiters.
+During the prime time midday crush, you can usually expect long lines and lack of quality time with the recruiters.
 To estimate how long your wait will be, simply sample the average amount of time the recruiter is taking with each person, extrapolate over the number in line and you have your answer.
 At a recent job fair, the recruiter was taking five minutes with each candidate and there were twenty people in line.
 How's your math?
 That's over an hour and a half waiting in line for a five minute meeting.

 Think of it as a day at Disney World.
-If you can't see it all, make sure you at least see and experience all the highlights.
+Arrive early and hit the most popular rides first.
+If you can't see it all, make sure you at least see and experience all of the best highlights.

 First priority in job fair lines is always to read the employer materials.
 But what then?
 Time to stare off into space?
 No. Long lines hold yet another opportunity for you to take advantage of in your job search.
 More networking.

 Simply turn to those in front or in back of you and ask them the standard job fair question asked by most Recruiters: "What are you looking for here today?"
 Ask them about other employers they may have spoken with at the job fair—the good, the bad, and the ugly.
 Avoid the bad and the ugly.
 And ask them about their job search in general.
 "Any particularly promising employers?"